COM6012/ScalableML/Lab 2 - RDD, DataFrame, ML pipeline, and parallelization.md

 ## 2. DataFrame

-Along with the introduction of `SparkSession`, the `resilient distributed dataset` (RDD) was replaced by [`dataset`](https://spark.apache.org/docs/latest/api/scala/org/apache/spark/sql/Dataset.html).
+Along with the introduction of `SparkSession`, the `resilient distributed dataset` (RDD) was replaced by [`dataset`](https://spark.apache.org/docs/latest/api/scala/org/apache/spark/sql/Dataset.html) in Spark version 2.0 .
 Again, these are objects that can be worked on in parallel.
 The available operations are:

 - **transformations**: produce new datasets
 - **actions**: computations which return results